mechanistry/timberborn-modding/README.md

 3. Add the project to Unity Hub but do not open it yet.
 4. In Unity Hub, add `-disable-assembly-updater` as a command line argument to the project.
 5. Open the project, do not enter Safe Mode - select Ignore from prompt.
-6. You should see a prompt asking you to import Timberborn DLLs.
+6. You should see a prompt asking you to import Timberborn libraries.
 Select the folder where your Timberborn is installed.
-   - You can always trigger DLLs import manually, by selecting "Timberborn" > "Import Timberborn dlls" from the toolbar.
+   - You can always trigger DLLs import manually, by selecting "Timberborn" > "Import Timberborn DLLs and shaders" from the toolbar.
 7. Wait for the import to complete and the project to open.
 8. In the toolbar click "Timberborn" > "Show Mod Builder".
 There you can choose whether you want to build all or selected mods found in the project.
    - The mod builder places the resulting files in `Documents/Timberborn/Mods`, including your code and asset bundles.